-If you are working in clones of the original master workspaces, the original data files will no longer be available at the old "gs://" paths.
-So if you want to run new analyses in those previously existing workspaces, you will need to update the metadata to use the new "drs://" paths.
+If you work in clones of the original master workspaces, the original data files won't be available at the old "gs://" paths.
+So if you want to run new analyses in those previously existing workspaces, you need to update the metadata to use the new "drs://" paths.
 However, any output files you previously derived from analyzing those datasets will be unaffected and will remain accessible.

 The first time you run workflows on the data using the new paths, in any workspace (old or new), call caching will NOT kick in even if you have previously run those workflows on the same data.
 The workflows will have to run in full; this is because call caching uses the file paths as part of the algorithm that identifies whether a given computation has already been run with the same starting conditions.

 Why are we making this change?

 We understand that this update has the potential to disrupt your work, so please rest assured we're not making this decision lightly.
 In a nutshell, the switch in file path structure brings substantial benefits that we believe are worth risking some disruption.

 In the past, the Genomic Data Commons (GDC) only released new datasets a few times a year, but the frequency at which we receive data has been increasing steadily, which makes it more difficult to manage new content and make it available in a timely way.
 This update will enable us to respond more efficiently and in a standardized manner to new datasets released by the GDC.
 As a result, you can expect to see updates to TARGET and TCGA workspaces happen much more quickly than in the past, and we can provide access to new GDC datasets from our platform as they become available.